-It is also possible to apply the Number Searcher tool to custom ratio codes, as per the below example of XEJ/XJO:
+It is also possible to apply the Number Searcher tool to custom ratio codes.

 Actions & Properties

-Apply Settings to All: When multiple Number Searchers have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
-This is a great time saver if an adjustment is made to the tool - such as hiding or adding levels- as this allows all the other Number Searchers tools in the chart, page or entire workbook to be updated instantly.
+Apply Settings to All: When multiple Number Searcher tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
+This is a great time saver if an adjustment is made to the tool - such as line colour - as this allows all the other Number Searcher tools in the chart, page or entire workbook to be updated instantly.

-Save Settings as Default: If you have adjusted any of the Number Searcher properties (colour for example) you can save the adjustments as your new default setting.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
 Each time you apply a new Number Searcher to a chart, the tool will display using the new settings.